The Ins and Outs of Flossing

 The Importance of Flossing

-Many patients understand the importance of brushing your teeth but they neglect to also embrace the act of flossing.
+Many patients understand the importance of brushing teeth but they neglect to also embrace the act of flossing.
 In fact, it’s estimated that about only 4 in 10 Americans floss every day.
 It is recommended that if you’re brushing at least twice a day, that you’re also flossing at least once.

 So, why does using floss matter?
 Well, flossing helps to clean out and remove any food particles that become stuck in between your teeth.
 This then reduces how much bacteria and plaque form in, around, and on your teeth.
 In a nutshell, flossing is a beneficial oral hygiene habit that lowers your risk for developing cavities and gum disease.